-The consultation also allowed for respondents to register their comments and a selection are shown in the appendix to this report.
+2.7 The consultation also allowed for respondents to register their comments and a selection are shown in appendix 1 to this report.

-Recommendations for Newport City Council
+3. Recommendations for Newport City Council

-Based on the consultation responses and the experiences of other Welsh councils that have already introduced council tax premiums, and the need to bring empty properties back into use, Cabinet are asked to consider:

-- Introducing from 1 April 2024 a council tax premium of 100% for second homes and long-term empty properties. - Allowing for specific additional exceptions to a premium in certain cases, namely: - A period of 3 months without a premium for new owners who would otherwise be subject to a premium from day one of ownership, and up to 6 months for new owners where major building work is being carried out. - No premium to be charged on properties attached to a business where there is no separate entrance.
+- 3.1 Based on the consultation responses and the experiences of other Welsh councils that have already introduced council tax premiums, and the need to bring empty properties back into use, Council are asked to consider and implement: - Introducing from 1 April 2024 a council tax premium of 100% long-term empty properties and from 1 April 2025 a council tax premium of 100% for second homes. - Allowing for specific additional exceptions to a premium in certain cases, namely: - A period of up to 3 months without a premium for new owners who would otherwise be subject to a premium from day one of ownership, and up to 6 months for new owners where major building work is being carried out. - No premium to be charged on properties attached to a business where there is no separate entrance.

-Where a registered social landlord has empty properties that are earmarked for future large-scale development, the Housing team will engage with the RSL and encourage use of the empty properties as temporary or transitional accommodation.
-The Council will develop a working policy to deal with this situation to encourage use of empty premises and balance that with the need for development requirements.
+Where a registered social landlord has strategic empty properties that are earmarked for future large scale development, the Council will develop a policy that balances the need for homes and future development.